itzelc2/itzelc2/README.md

 **itzelc2/itzelc2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on setting up my github page.
-Still haven't decided what exactly to do with my page but I know I want to eventually showcase projects.
+- 🔭 Continually working to set up this site

-- 🌱 Also working on improving my R skills.
+- 🌱 Also working on improving my skills in data analytics by using R, python, and tableau as well as power BI.